0xpranay/solidity-notes/Gas Optimisations.md

 But, `uint128, uint256, uint128` is worst due to **3 slots** as storage make a **new slot** if a variable can't fit.

-## Avoid calculating function selectors at runtime:
+## Calculating function selectors at runtime:

 The compiler can precalculate a function selector at compilation time when the function signature is known.
-Try to rely on this behavior whenever possible.

-For example the following code prevents this optimization:
+So if your function signature is known beforehand then do it in the encoding statement itself.
+But if in some rare cases you have multiple places in code where you are computing selectors dynamically, then use a function for that to save some gas.

 ```solidity
 function getSelector(bytes memory _func) returns (bytes4) {
     return bytes4(keccak256(_func));